 Early underfloor heating systems used plastic pipes that were permeable to oxygen.
 Technology has since advanced to the point where it is now possible to produce underfloor heating pipes that are practically diffusion proof.
-Valves, threaded joints, circulating pumps, regulators, automatic bleed devices and faulty expansion tanks, however, are still potentially important sources of oxygen uptake.
+Valves, threaded ioints, circulating pumps, regulators, automatic bleed devices and faulty expansion tanks, however, are still potentially important sources of oxygen uptake.
 Oxygen diffusing into the heating water, too low a pH value and raised electrical conductivity of the system water can all lead to corrosion and blockage of the heating system from corrosion products.
 In the past, the most common method of corrosion protection was to add chemical corrosion inhibitors.
 In many cases, however, it was found impossible to provide active protection in cracks or under deposits of dirt or rust, so this approach could not deliver a satisfactory solution to the problem.
-Furthermore, it is costly and time-consuming to monitor that the correct amounts of inhibitors are added.
-Using heat exchangers to separate the system into a heating circuit and hotwater circuit ultimately merely splits the problem into two parts without achieving active corrosion protection.
-Modern heating systems are more sensitive to signs of corrosion, limescale and other deposits.
+Furthermore, it is costly and timeconsuming to monitor that the correct amounts of inhibitors are added.
+Using heat exchangers to separate the system into a heating circuit and hot-water circuit ultimately merely splits the problem into two parts without achieving active corrosion protection.
+Modern heating systems are more sensitive to signs of corrosion, limescale and any other deposits.

-Radiator clogged with sludge (sectioned)

-Corrosion products Rust ( $Fe_2O_3$ ), Magnetite ( $Fe_3O_4$ )

-Holes in boiler wall caused by corrosion

-ELYSATOR corrosion protection
+- Underfloor heating pipes clogged with corrosion products - Blockages in control valves and pumps - Boiler corroded through - Holes in radiators leading to water damage - Noisy circulation from gases produced by corrosion - Increased power consumption from irregular heat distribution

+The solution

 A reaction tank containing highpurity magnesium anodes - the ELYSATOR - is installed in a bypass circuit of the heating system.
 The reaction with the sacrificial metal (magnesium), which goes into solution, reduces the concentration of atmospheric oxygen diffusing into the water to a negligible level.
 The magnesium hydroxide produced in this process helps to raise the pH value to an optimum range.

 Depending on the composition of the water in the system, its electrical conductivity then drops thanks to partial precipitation which reduces the water hardness.
 The result is alkaline water that is low in salts and has a minimum oxygen concentration.

 Corrosion damage is unlikely in systems containing water with these properties.
-Corrosion residues that are carried along by the flow of water are deposited in the ELYSATOR for removal as sludge in the restoration phase, until the water is clear.
-Old systems, however, that are heavily contaminated or treated with chemicals must be flushed through thoroughly before fitting the ELYSATOR (e.g. using SANOL H-15).
-Subsequent maintenance simply involves changing the anodes every 3 to 5 years; the ELYSATOR works without an external power supply and without chemical additives.
-The ELYSATOR is the market leader in this field of corrosion protection, and has been used successfully for over 30 years in heating and cooling systems.
-The process is equally suited to protecting new installations and restoring existing systems to health.